 You’ve just launched a new website and most likely you aren’t even coming up on the search results.
 Of course, you need to first assess your new site and make certain that it has been built with plenty of valuable content and this content has been crafter carefully taking into account search engine signal factors.
 If not, start with SEO.
 If so, or once you’ve finished with the SEO portion, you’re ready for SEM.
 Spending the extra money on advertising will help boost your new site on the rankings.
 We also suggest generating and releasing a press release through a company such as PRweb.
 Depending on your industry and the competition you may need to continue a strong SEM campaign for as short as a few weeks or indefinitely.

 After years of spending thousands of dollars on Google Ad Words, you’re ROI (return on investment) is static and minimal.
 It’s time you change gears and start investing more into SEO.
 Hire a professional company to write good blog articles and assess your website to configure the content for the best possible outcome with Google and other search engine ranking factors.

 Scenario 3.
 Falling Behind

 Your website’s ranking is falling on the results and almost off the first page.
 If you’ve already been keeping up with content it’s time for SEM.
 You need to boost your site by using ad dollars.
-If you haven’t been keeping up with SEO, you still need SEM but should also be investing into content generation on the website (SEO).
+If you haven’t been keeping up with SEO, you still need SEM but should also be investing in the content generation on the website (SEO).

 Still not sure which is right for you?
-Contact us or comment your situation below and we will assess it to give you an appropriate plan of action.
+Contact us or comment on your situation below and we will assess it to give you an appropriate plan of action.